 (3) Communicable Diseases.
 The Department's current communicable disease chart of recommendations for exclusion of sick children from the Center and their readmission shall be followed.
-Parents of all children enrolled shall be notified in writing of the occurrence of any of the illnesses on the communicable disease chart, as provided by the Department, within twenty-four (24) hours after the Center becomes aware of the illness or the next working day.
+Parents of all children enrolled shall be notified in writing of the occurrence of any of the illnesses on the most current version of the communicable disease chart, as found on the Department's website, or any cases or suspected cases of viruses or illnesses (COVID-19, etc.) identified during a public health emergency, within twenty-four (24) hours after the Center becomes aware of the illness or the next working day.

-To protect children from exposure to a child who has a communicable disease, and to prevent the spread of contagious illness throughout the child care center.
+To protect children from exposure to a child who has a communicable disease or viruses, or illnesses identified during a public health emergency, and to prevent the spread of contagious illness throughout the child care center.
 To ensure a parent's right to make the ultimate decision regarding their child's care.
 To provide parents with information that can be used to assess the health of their children and to determine any precautions they may want to take as a result.

 Communicable diseases are illnesses that spread from person to person, and they are the most common cause of illness in young children.
 Young children are more vulnerable to illnesses because their immune system - the body's natural defense against disease - is not yet built up.
-When children work and play together in groups, it creates an opportunity for the spread of a number of common childhood diseases that can be passed on from one child to the next.
+When children work and play together in groups, it creates an opportunity for the spread of several common childhood diseases that can be passed on from one child to the next.

 It is important that communicable diseases be prevented or, if they do occur, that they are recognized quickly and appropriate steps are taken to stop them from spreading.
 The communicable disease chart provides guidance by helping a child care center determine when to exclude a child from care, when to readmit an infected child into the center, and when to report the illness to the local county health department.
 The chart also provides information about how the diseases are spread and how to prevent the spread of infection within the child care center.
-The chart can be located on Bright from the Start's website at:
+The chart can be located on the Department of Early Care and Learning's (DECAL) website at: http://decal.ga.gov/documents/attachments/CommunicableDiseaseChart.pdf.

-http://decal.ga.gov/documents/attachments/CommunicableDiseaseChart.pdf.

-The center is only required to provide written notification to parents of all enrolled children if/when the communicable disease chart indicates that the illness is reportable to the county health department.
-In situations where more than three persons (within the center or within a classroom) have a non-reportable illness, it is recommended that the center report the illness to the county health department and notify parents.
+The center is required to provide written notification to parents of all enrolled children when illnesses listed on the communicable disease chart or viruses or illnesses identified during a public health emergency are present in the center, except for the common cold, ear infections, sore throats, and sinus infections.
+In situations where more than three persons (within the center or within a classroom) have a non-reportable illness, it is recommended that the center report the illness to the county health department.